Kūlolo

 Kūlolo is a Hawaiian dish made with taro and coconut.
 Considered a pudding, kūlolo has a chewy and solid consistency like fudge or Southeast Asian dodol, with a flavor similar to caramel or Chinese nian gao.
-Because taro is widely cultivated on the island of Kauai, taro products such as kūlolo is often associated with the island.
-It is a well-beloved dish well documented by many non-Hawaiians since the late 1800s, sometimes found during festive occasions like at lūʻau.
+Because taro is widely cultivated on the island of Kauai, taro products such as kūlolo are often associated with the island.
+It is a well-beloved dish well documented by many non-Hawaiians since the late 1800s, sometimes found during festive occasions like lūʻau.

 Etymology

 The Hawaiian word kūlolo is a cognate of the Eastern Polynesian term "roro" which describes "brains matter, bone marrow; spongy matter," which itself is derived from Nuclear Polynesian "lolo" which describes "coconut cream or oil", while "kū" is a qualitative and stative prefix.

 Preparation

 Traditional kūlolo recipes call for wrapping a mixture of grated taro and coconut cream in ti leaves and baking it in an imu (underground oven) for 6 to 8 hours.
 Modern recipes call for baking the mixture in a baking pan in an oven, or steaming in a pressure cooker.